 There are many types available for a wide range of applications.
 They come in a wide range of KVA and voltage classes to meet customer needs, including these types:

-Most transformers comply with quality assurance programs stated by ISO and CSA Z299.3 standards.
+Most dry type distribution transformers are designed to comply with quality assurance programs stated by ISO and CSA Z299.3 standards.
 Most are designed and manufactured in accordance with the latest specifications.
 Electrical tests are performed to ensure a quality product.
 Mechanical tests are also performed throughout the manufacturing process in order to maintain the dependability and quality of the product.

 Most are available in type 1, 2, 3R and 4 sprinkler proof enclosures.
 Constructed of heavy gauge steel, treated with a phosphate conversion coating, and then painted with a electrostatically applied baked paint (ASA 61 Grey), a transformer will normally be protected against rust and corrosion.